S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "timeBodyGyroscope-std()-Z"

--Mean and Std Dev of X, Y and Z components of the timeBodyGyroscopeJerk:
+- Mean and Std Dev of X, Y and Z components of the timeBodyGyroscopeJerk:

 "timeBodyGyroscopeJerk-mean()-X"